 Give Bug Bakes a Go

 Give your pupper a full and nutritious diet with Bug Bakes’ eco-friendly dog food.
-Click here to request a free sample to see if it’s right for the little guy or little lass.
+Click here to request a 10-day trial to see if it’s right for the little guy or little lass.
 You can also find out more about our subscription plans to see how they work.
 Our eco-friendly approach goes beyond the food, too, with paper-based, sustainable packaging that’s completely plastic-free.